 When easing into a relationship while watching shows on Netflix, we can “accidentally” eat a whole bag of chips…especially if our eyes are peeled to the screen.
 Next thing you know, you’ve gained a few pounds after 1 episode of your favorite show!
 Does it mean you have to give up eating snacks?
 Nope!
 Here are some healthy date night recipes that you can have during your Netflix and Chill time!

 These tasty baked zucchini fries are a fun and healthy way to eat your veggies and satisfy your fry cravings.
-They are perfect as a side dish or as a snack AND, they are healthy, low-carb, gluten-free, easy to make, and totally delicious.
+They are wonderful as a side dish or as a snack AND, they are healthy, low-carb, gluten-free, easy to make, and totally delicious.
 Pair them with a clean ranch dip and they’ll disappear from the plate in a matter of minutes!

-The perfect pita chip is crispy, flavorful and…healthy!
+Seasoned with a little sea salt, the perfect pita chip is crispy, flavorful and…healthy!
 This celebrated recipe for my Homemade Baked Pita Chips will satisfy your snack craving and keep your body happy.
 They’re also totally dippable (in that homemade hummus, perhaps?).

 This post contains affiliate links for products I use regularly and highly recommend.